 One of the issues that has been linked to anxiety is swelling.
 Swelling refers to any type of inflammation that causes some body part to grow in size.
 Many people with anxiety complain of swelling, but the actual issue is not necessarily what you may think.

 Do You Have Health Anxiety?

 Many people who complain of swelling also have panic attacks or health anxiety, although some may have other anxiety disorders.

 The stress from anxiety causes many different problems within the body, and it wouldn't be a surprise for it to cause swelling.
 But swelling is actually not that common from anxiety.
 What is common is perceived swelling.

 The Issue is Hypersensitivity

-Anxiety causes other mental health symptoms that cause more anxiety, and one of the most famous in those with health anxiety is known as "hypersensitivity."
+Anxiety can cause other mental health symptoms that may cause more anxiety, and one of the most famous in those with health anxiety is known as "hypersensitivity."